anmol02singh/OOCAA-API/README.md

 ## Testing the API
 This system can be tested automatically using the command `npm test`.

-These tests will only work if there is an account with username "testuser" and password "testpass".
+These tests will only work if there is an account with username "testuser", password "testpass" and email "test@example.com".
 It also only works when the system is running.

 You can also use any of the following to manually test API endpoints: